text-machine-lab/uml_nlp_class_2018/hw1/README.md

 1. For part 2, submit
 * your code
 * a README file explaining the overall structure of your implementation
 * a Dockerfile what else needs to be installed and how to run it.
+Please use the base Docker image we provide.

 Homework assignments should be submitted using the submit utility available on the cs.uml.edu machines.
 Submit as follows: